 - The matter had a scientific or educational purpose – If the material served a legitimate scientific or educational purpose, you should not be convicted of this crime.

 - You had no intent to seduce the minor – If you had no intent to seduce the minor when you sent the “harmful matter,” your attorney may have a valid legal defense to the charges against you.

-Contact a Skilled Sex Crimes Attorneys at Wallin & Klarich Today
+Contact a Skilled Sex Crimes Attorney at Wallin & Klarich Today